ESP32DE/ESP32-SoftUSB/README.md

 # ESP32 SoftUSB
 this is a general baseline concept with different approaches,

-explanations, introductionsand and few examples.
+explanations, introductions and and few examples.

 it contains more as one concept to do the stuff in custom design